Macro Automation

 Using a Macro

-To use this tool, there must be an existing macro in the project.
-This macro will only need to handle the "work" needed as the firing mechanism and element collection will be handled by the Automation rule.
+To use this tool, the project must have an existing macro.
+This macro will only need to handle the "work" needed, as the Automation rule will handle the firing mechanism and element collection.

-Below is a simple example that writes the Room Name of the room an element is in, to a custom shared parameter.
-Note that this block along with many others can be found here.
+Below is a simple example that writes the Room Name (of the room an element is in) to a custom shared parameter.
+Note that this block and many others can be found here.

 Run in Second Pass

-The Run in Second Pass option gives users the option to run rules after Revit and eVolve have completed processing instead of before.
-Basically, if the Run in Second Pass option is unchecked when a rule runs and the expected elements are not colored, check the Run in Second Pass option.
+The Run in Second Pass option allows users to run rules after Revit and eVolve have completed processing instead of before.
+If the Run in Second Pass option is unchecked when a rule runs, and the expected elements are not colored, check the Run in Second Pass option.

 Technical Notes